Port Stephens (New South Wales): Demographics

 At the time of the 2006 census, more than 85% of the population around Port Stephens resided in towns and suburbs that have developed on or near the southern shores of the port.
 More than 22,188 people live within 3 km of the port in the suburbs of Corlette, Lemon Tree Passage, Mallabula, Nelson Bay, Oyster Cove, Salamander Bay, Shoal Bay, Soldiers Point, Tanilba Bay and Taylors Beach.
 Another 5,343 people live in other suburbs on the Tomaree peninsula that are within 10 km of Port Stephens.
 These suburbs include Anna Bay, Boat Harbour, Bobs Farm, Fingal Bay, Fishermans Bay and One Mile.

 Most urban development to the south of Port Stephens has occurred on the Tomaree peninsula in the suburbs of Corlette, Nelson Bay, Salamander Bay, Shoal Bay and Soldiers Point.

 On the western shore is the suburb of Swan Bay, a small community of around 100 persons.
-The main industry in the area is oyster farming, however a small tourist resort is located near the mouth of Twelve Mile Creek.
+The main industry in the area is oyster farming, however a small tourist resort is near the mouth of Twelve Mile Creek.
 Karuah township, which has a population of 857, is at the north-western corner of the port, at the mouth of the Karuah River.

 East of the Karuah River, in the Mid-Coast Council local government area there are 3,584 people living in Bundabah, Carrington, Hawks Nest, North Arm Cove, Pindimar, Tahlee and Tea Gardens.